damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 # Security Considerations {#security-considerations}

-## phishing
+## Phishing

 Malicious applications can be used to implement a phishing attack.

 ## Auth Session {#auth-session-security}

-### Auth Session Device Binding, DPoP
+### Auth Session Application/Device Binding ands DPoP

-If the client and authorization server are using DPoP binding of access tokens, then the auth_session value SHOULD be protected as well.

-The auth_session is attached to the device/application key not the DPoP key.
-The public/private key used for DPoP MUST use be a separate key and can be used in a standard way.
+The auth_session is attached to the Application/Device key not the DPoP key.
+The public/private key used for DPoP SHOULD use be a separate key and can be used in a standard way.

 Application/Device binding of the auth_session value ensures that the context referenced by the auth_session cannot be stolen and reused by another device.